kazepu/monapad/README.md

   Monapad
 </h1>
 <p align="center">
-  A modern and minimalist text editor that uses the same Monaco Editor as VSCode, offering a dark theme, tab support, and lightweight highlight features.
+  A modern text editor that uses the same Monaco Editor as VSCode, offering a dark theme, tab support, and lightweight highlight features.
 </p>

 ## Features:

-Monapad is a modern text editor designed for simplicity and speed, built on the Monaco Editor — the same core editor used in Visual Studio Code.
+Monapad is a modern text editor designed for efficient editing and readability, built on the Monaco Editor — the same core editor used in Visual Studio Code.
 Its key features include:

 - A clean, modern dark theme-only interface for distraction-free writing.
 - Smooth and responsive tab management, similar to the Chromium browser experience.